 Spring also tends to be a quieter season here in northern Michigan.
 Many times, you can find a small stretch of shoreline along Petoskey State Park or Magnus Park to call your own, if only for a short time.
 That seldom happens in the summer months.
 And because it’s quieter, rates at the hotels, inns and condominiums in Petoskey, Alanson, Bay Harbor, Boyne City/Boyne Falls and Harbor Springs are generally far lower than the peak season of June through October.

 When you’re not actually hunting for the stones, you can spend time in cute little shops (many of them SELL Petoskey stones and stone polishing kits) or on paved pathways just starting to be walked and ridden.
-Check out the intimate wineries of the Petoskey Wine Region and enjoy a delicious meal in one of the many restaurants just waiting to cater to you.
+Check out the intimate wineries of the Petoskey Wine Region, along with the breweries and trendy distilleries in the area.
+Enjoy a relaxed and delicious meal in one of the many restaurants just waiting to cater to you.

 Remember to bring a bucket or bag to take home your catch.
-Just like fish, there’s a limit on how many stones you can take home – 25 pounds per day.
-We’d love it if you share pictures of your finds on our social networks, too!
-Please be sure to tag your photos with @PetoskeyArea.
+Just like fish, there’s a limit on how many stones you can take home – 25 pounds per year.
+We’d love it if you share pictures of your finds on our social networks, too! #PetoskeyArea